Luffier/ladderr/README.md

 - 0.5.2: Fix for paths containing commas
 - 0.5.3: Fix for certain unicode characters
 - 0.5.4: Fix for paths longer than 259 characters
+- 0.5.5: Fix for Chromium browsers when opening a file/folder for the first time.
 - **Note: You will need to re-install the latest `ladderr.reg`.**

 #### Version 0.4